Dairy Free Peach Cobbler

 - Double the recipe for a crowd.
 I don’t know about you, but I never want to run out of dessert, especially when it’s one as delectable as this one.

-- Slice your peaches in advance, and let them macerate in the fridge for hours beforehand.
+- Slice the peaches in advance, and let them macerate in the fridge for hours beforehand.
 This way, you won’t have to do this step while guests are arriving, and the peaches will be extra juicy.

 Frequently Asked Questions